Published April 4, 2022

 Qualitative - consumer surveys and focus groups

-Why is consumer intelligence essential to marketing?
+Why is customer intelligence essential to marketing?

-CI will prove or disprove preconceived ideas you may have about consumers.
+Consumer intelligence will prove or disprove preconceived ideas you may have about consumers.
 Do you know them, or are you just guessing?

 This is an example of how Nike used consumer intelligence insights to improve customer relations…